daniel67014/tsunami-earthquake-analysis/README.md

 ## Tsunami–Earthquake Analysis

 This project builds a recall-first classifier to flag tsunami-related earthquakes from USGS-style seismic records.
 It includes a reproducible ETL and feature engineering pipeline (with interaction mining), model training and threshold tuning, and persisted artifacts ready for inference.
-A lightweight dashboard (Streamlit) is planned to make predictions and visualize model behavior.
+A lightweight dashboard (Streamlit) provides Predict, Batch, Explain, Stats, and About pages.
+See `docs/pass_criteria.md` for the assessment mapping.

 ### Repository structure